 “The use of the words ‘Many Thanks’ before the footer shows an intention to connect the name with the contents of the email.”

-Natasha Kelt, a Solicitor with Palmers, who specialises in property disputes, said: “As this case illustrates, any written correspondence – whether in the form of traditional ‘hard copy’ documents or email exchanges – needs to be worded accurately and carefully in order to avoid misunderstanding or a dispute further down the line.
+Erin Duffy, a Associate Solicitor with Palmers, who specialises in property disputes, said: “As this case illustrates, any written correspondence – whether in the form of traditional ‘hard copy’ documents or email exchanges – needs to be worded accurately and carefully in order to avoid misunderstanding or a dispute further down the line.